Quantum Superpositions of Conscious States in a Minimal Integrated Information Model: The Feedback Dyad

-No matter which of its four possible states the dyad is in, all of the above reasoning applies, and we find that it always has two units of consciousness.
-It is therefore not possible to put the dyad into a superposition of $\Phi$-values.
-What we can do, however, is put the system into a superposition of different states of consciousness.

-To understand this distinction intuitively, compare experiencing a green screen with experiencing a blue screen.
+This is not a superposition of $\Phi$ values, since all four possible classical states of the dyad have the same $\Phi$ value.
+It \textit{is}, however, a superposition of distinct states of consciousness according to the version of IIT used in \cite{ChalmersandMcQueen2022}, as we show in Section~\ref{Q}.
+The state at time $t_0$ of Equation~(\ref{t0state}) is therefore described as a superposition of qualitatively distinct states of consciousness.
+To understand this distinction between levels and states of consciousness intuitively, compare yourself experiencing a green screen with experiencing a blue screen.
 It might be that these two experiences do not correspond to any difference in $\Phi$ (why would changing only the color change the amount of consciousness?).
 Now imagine that we put a subject into a superposition of experiencing a blue screen and experiencing a green screen.
 By assumption this is not a $\Phi$ superposition, but it is clearly a superposition of distinct conscious experiences.
-One might doubt that distinct \textit{human} states of consciousness could ever have identical $\Phi$ \cite{kent2021collapse}, but IIT allows for this in AI, and IIT3.0 and IIT4.0 predict that this is indeed the case for our simple dyad, as we now explain.
+One might doubt that distinct human states of consciousness would in practice have exactly identical $\Phi$ values \cite{kent2021collapse}, but IIT allows for this in AI (especially in neuromorphic computing), and IIT3.0 and IIT4.0 predict that this is indeed the case for many very simple systems.

+Note that no classical IIT formalism (whether IIT3.0 or IIT4.0) by itself entails this result, since these formalisms describe conscious structure for classical systems and do not specify how such systems behave when placed in quantum superposition.
+However, classical IIT \textit{does} aspire to say something about the consciousness of \textit{actually existing systems}, in particular those that are well described by classical probability theory, such as neural networks or classical circuits.
+IIT then inevitably claims non-zero $\Phi$ for some very small or simple actually existing systems.
+Some of these systems are small and simple enough to be put in superposition states.
+This will result in superpositions of states that IIT claims are (differently) conscious.